ZoeLeBlanc/IntroToDH2020/schedule.md

 - Kathleen Fitzpatrick, “Obsolescence and Innovation in the Age of the Digital” in The Routledge Companion to Media Studies and Digital Humanities, ed.
 Jentery Sayers (New York: Routledge, 2018)
 - Castelvecchi, D. (2019).
 Venice ‘time machine’ project suspended amid data row. *Nature*, *574*(7780), 607–607. [https://doi.org/10.1038/d41586-019-03240-w](https://doi.org/10.1038/d41586-019-03240-w)

-**Week 11: Retrospectives: Sustainability and Obsolesce in Digital Humanities**
+<h3 id="week-11">Week 11: Retrospectives: Sustainability and Obsolesce in Digital Humanities</h3>

 *First Meeting: Sunrise and Sunset in DH and Information Technology April 21, 2020*